ariary/volana/README.md

 ## Usage

 You need to get an interactive shell.
-(Find a way to spawned it, you are a hacker, it's your job ! [otherwise](#from-non-interactive-shell)).
+(Find a way to spawn it, you are a hacker, it's your job ! [otherwise](#from-non-interactive-shell)).
 Then download it on target machine and launch it. that's it, now you can type the command you want to be stealthy executed
 ```shell
 ## Download it from github release
 ## If you do not have internet access from compromised machine, find another way